 Though research on the link between dementia and depression is still developing, many sources suggest that having symptoms of dementia in mid- or late life is associated with a higher risk of developing dementia.2 However, persons living with depression do not necessarily develop dementia.

 Some key differences between dementia and depression are:3

 • Onset, duration, and course: The onset of dementia is slow and insidious, with a progressive and irreversible deterioration; depressive episodes consist of mood changes that can last from two weeks to years, but are reversible.

-• Mood: A depressed mood may be, but is not definitely present in early dementia; a depressed mood is definitely present in a person who experiences dementia.
+• Mood: A depressed mood may be, but is not definitely present in early dementia; a depressed mood is definitely present in a person who experiences depression.

-• Thinking: With dementia, there is often difficulty with word-finding and abstraction, but in dementia, thinking is often intact, though the content of thought often has themes of helplessness and hopelessness.
+• Thinking: With dementia, there is often difficulty with word-finding and abstraction, but in depression, thinking is often intact, though the content of thought often has themes of helplessness and hopelessness.

-Delirium does not necessarily occur with dementia, and persons without dementia can encounter delirium too.
+Delirium does not necessarily occur with dementia, and persons who do not have dementia can encounter delirium too.
 Unlike delirium, dementia slowly progresses over years, does not disturb levels of consciousness, is permanent, and has fairly consistent signs and symptoms.
 The behaviour of persons living with dementia is also fairly consistent on a day-to-day basis.